yyliu11/MVP-UniCone/README.md

 The goal of the MVP was to produce a compelling product in 24 hours.

-Unicone is an in-store ordering mobile app for ice cream store.
-Customers can make their own ice cream creation through 4 steps of making selections.
-The app connnects with server and database, which allows users to check order status and get notifications.
+Unicone is a mobile ordering app for ice cream store.
+It allows customers to pre-order and get pickup notifications.

 ---